Sustainability / GovernanceCorporate Governance

 Established the Nomination and Compensation Committee | To improve objectivity and transparency in the nomination and compensation assessment process | |

-June 2003 | Shortened the term of office for Directors from two years to one | To clarify management responsibilities of Directors to shareholders To build a system that responds quickly to changes |
+June 2003 | Shortened the term of office for Directors from two years to one | To clarify management responsibilities of Directors to shareholders and build a system that responds quickly to changes |

-March 2006 | Established the Information Disclosure Committee | To ensure reliability of the information to be disclosed |
+March 2006 | Established the Information Disclosure Committee | To ensure the reliability of the information to be disclosed |

 April 2006 | Established the Risk Management Committee | To accurately understand and appropriately manage risks |